news-r/website/README.md

 <mark>news-r</mark> is an initiative that attempts to simultaneously promote media scrutiny and freedom of information.

-Thus far the project has focused on easing access to data relevant to the aforestated credo, with the integration of APIs that provide data on e.g. [fake news](https://github.com/news-r/hoaxy), [news aggregator](https://github.com/news-r/webhoser), or [censorship](https://github.com/news-r/greatfire).
+Thus far the project has focused on easing access to data relevant to the aforestated credo, with the integration of APIs that provide data on e.g. [fake news](https://github.com/news-r/hoaxy), [fact checks](https://github.com/news-r/factcheck), or [censorship](https://github.com/news-r/greatfire).

 Besides the addition of further data sources, the next item on the list is to unify the latter under one single Application Programming Interface (API) in order for users can retrieve news articles from numerous sources using one single function.